tigerhead/CarND-Vehicle-Detection-Tracking/README.md

 List of files and folders:
-P5.ipynb  -  The main jupyter notebook file which has step by step description and code spinet for this project P5-Test-Classifier-HSV.ipynb, P5-Test-Classifier-RGB.ipynb, P5-Test-Classifier-HSL.ipynb, P5-Test-Classifier-LUV.ipynb, P5-Test-Classifier-YCrCb.ipynb are jupyter notebook files to test features extracted with different color sapce and differet classifier.
+P5.ipynb  -  The main jupyter notebook file which has step by step description and code spinet for this project

+P5-Test-Classifier-HSV.ipynb,
+P5-Test-Classifier-RGB.ipynb,
+P5-Test-Classifier-HSL.ipynb,
+P5-Test-Classifier-LUV.ipynb,
+P5-Test-Classifier-YCrCb.ipynb -- jupyter notebook files to test features extracted with different color sapce and differet classifier.

 P5_solution_v5.mp4 - Solution video

-test_images folder  - Contains all test images output_images folder - Contains all output image in the project to demo the pipeline
+test_images folder  - Contains all test images

+output_images folder - Contains all output image in the project to demo the pipeline